 Products & Services

-Naegleria infection causes a disease called primary amebic meningoencephalitis (muh-ning-go-un-sef-uh-LIE-tis).
-This disease causes brain inflammation and destruction of brain tissue.
+Naegleria infection causes a disease called primary amebic meningoencephalitis (muh-ning-go-un-sef-uh-LIE-tis) — also known as PAM.
+PAM is a brain infection that leads to brain swelling and the destruction of brain tissue.

-Generally beginning within two to 15 days of exposure to the amoeba, signs and symptoms of naegleria infection may include:
+The symptoms of naegleria infection generally begin within two to 15 days of exposure to the amoeba.
+Initial signs and symptoms often include:

 - Sudden, severe headache